 What is a project management workflow?

-Since every project consists of various project activities, a project management workflow would be the order in which we complete them.
+A project management workflow is the order in which we complete various project activities.

-All the steps we take during that process lead us to a specific goal — a (hopefully successfully) finished project.
-However, to get there, we have to organize tasks and activities into a meaningful and, most importantly, efficient sequence.
+Namely, to accomplish our goal — a (hopefully successfully) finished project — we have to organize tasks and activities into a meaningful, and most importantly, efficient sequence.

 How to create a project management workflow in 5 steps